laurynas-biveinis/unodb/README.md

 is set very high, and can be relaxed, especially for clang-tidy, as need arises.

 To enable Address, Leak, and Undefined Behavior sanitizers, add `-DSANITIZE=ON` CMake option.
-Using this with GCC 9, where std::pmr from libstdc++ is used instead of boost::pmr, will result in UBSan false positives due to [this][libstdc++ub].
 This option is incompatible with `-DSANITIZE_THREAD=ON`.

 To enable Thread and Undefined Behavior sanitizers, add `-DSANITIZE_THREAD=ON` CMake option.
 It is incompatible with `-DSANITIZE=ON` option.